The 12 Essential Startup Tools for Rocket-Powered Growth

 Unless you’re planning to draw out your UI in Microsoft Paint, you’ll need a platform for your designers.
 Whatever you end up choosing, you’ll want to make sure it’s flexible enough to handle a wide range of design tasks effectively.
 You can also look for additional features like collaborative design, whiteboarding, and more, depending on your company’s needs.
 Here are a few options:

-#7: An all-in-one integration solution
+#12: An all-in-one integration solution

 Finally, you need something that makes it all come together.
 Having the right startup tools means you can do a lot of work, even on your own.
 But no tool, no matter how effective, can protect you from one of the biggest problems every company, big and small, runs into: tool silos.
 A tool silo forms whenever you’re using multiple tools.
 It keeps data locked in, meaning it only gets out if someone manually takes it out.
-Unless you have the right integration.
-An integration like Unito.
+Unless you have the right integration solution like Unito.

 Unito is a no-code workflow management solution with the deepest two-way integrations for some of the most popular tools on the market, from task management tools like Asana and Trello to no-code platforms like Notion and Asana.